-When a person has not consumed the necessary carbohydrates (sugars) the pancreas will release a hormone called Glucagon to mobilize the reserves in the liver.
-When we train in the gym, the muscles need nutrients and become sensitive to any amount of insulin.
-The two main organs that get rid of excess insulin are the liver and the kidneys.
-In a non-diabetic patient the liver eliminates approximately 60% of the endogenous insulin via the hepatic portal vein while the kidney eliminates approximately 35 to 40%.
+When a person has not consumed the necessary carbohydrates (sugars) the pancreas will release a hormone called Glucagon to mobilize reserves in the liver.
+When we work out in the gym, the muscles need nutrients and become sensitive to any amount of insulin.
+The two main organs that remove excess insulin are the liver and the kidneys.
+In a non-diabetic patient, the liver removes about 60% of endogenous insulin through the hepatic portal vein while the kidney removes about 35 to 40%.

 - The hepatoprotective action of 52 is unmatched in liver care.

-The natural ingredients in Liv.52 have potent hepatoprotective properties against chemically induced hepatotoxicity.
-It restores normal liver function by protecting the hepatic parenchyma, thus promoting hepatocellular regeneration.
-The anti peroxidative activity of Liv.52 prevents the loss of the functional integrity of the cell membrane, maintains cytochrome P-450 (an important and diversified group of enzymes which catalyze the oxidation of organic substances), accelerates the delay recovery and ensures rapid recovery of liver function in infectious hepatitis.
+The natural ingredients in Liv.52 exhibit potent hepato-protective properties against chemically-induced hepato toxicity.
+It restores the normal functioning of the liver by protecting the hepatic parenchyma, thus promoting hepatocellular regeneration.
+The anti-peroxidative activity of Liv.52 prevents the loss of the functional integrity of the cell membrane, maintains cytochrome P-450 (a large and diverse group of enzymes that catalyze the oxidation of organic substances), accelerates the delay recovery and ensures rapid recovery of liver function in infectious hepatitis.

 - The desmodium is a genus of plants that belong to the Fabaceae family.

-Its name comes from the Greek word “desmos”; it means a bond or chain and it refers to the fruits of the plant.
-Due to the high content of flavonoids, some Desmodium species are good for the liver.
-It improves the condition of our liver and it prevents and fights against liver problems like hepatitis or cirrhosis.
+Its name comes from the Greek word “desmos”; it means a bond or a chain and it refers to the fruits of the plant.
+Due to the high content of flavonoids, some species of Desmodium are good for the liver.
+It improves the condition of our liver and it prevents and fights liver problems like hepatitis or cirrhosis.

 The liver is the main organ for the breakdown of hormones after purging their messenger function to their target cells.

-For example, if the liver does not process insulin quickly enough, hypoglycemia results as insulin continues to lower blood sugar.
+For example, if the liver does not process insulin quickly enough, it results in hypoglycemia as insulin continues to lower blood sugar.
 If adrenaline is not eliminated after fulfilling its role, it can lead to chronic periods of irritability and anger.

 Proteins and the liver

 The liver is the main regulator of protein metabolism.
-It converts different amino acids into each other, as needed.
-The liver also synthesizes creatine from the amino acids glycerin, arginine and methionine.
-Without super high energy biochemical creatine phosphate, sprint athletics would be biologically impossible.
+It converts different amino acids into each other as needed.
+The liver also synthesizes creatine from the amino acids glycerin, arginine, and methionine.
+Without the super high energy biochemical creatine phosphate, sprint-like athletics would be biologically impossible.